iceshadows/custom_component_huawei-hares/README.md

 The component can be used by copying everything under the `custom_components` folder to your `custom_component`. please follow the instrument on the HomeAssistant WebSite.

 ### Configure through integrations (prefered way)
 Check under configuration/integrations.
-Add the `Myfitnesspal` integration.
+Add the `Huawei HAERS` integration.

 ### Configure with old school yaml
 Not supported